osvathrobi/angular-view-cachebuster/README.md

 ## Documentation

-Set the version string (default: 0.0.0)
+Set the version string.
+This will be appended to each request. (default: 0.0.0)
 ``` javascript
 AngularViewCachebusterProvider.setVersion('0.0.1b');
 ```